-Sr. No. Type of Customer Remarks two months, by means such as address verification letter, contact point verification, deliverables, etc. Note : The Company may obtain a copy of OVD or deemed OVD or the equivalent e-documents thereof for the purpose of proof of address, declared by the customer at the time of periodic updation.
-2. Customers other than i Customers other than individuals: а.
+Sr. No. Type of Customer Remarks C. Aadhar OTP based e- KYC in non-face to face mode: Aadhar OTP based e-KYC in non-face to face mode be used for periodic updation.
+The conditions stipulated in this policy w.r.t. accounts opened using Aadhar OTP based e-KYC in non-face to face mode are not applicable in case of updation / periodic updation.
+Declaration of current address, if the current address is different from the address in Aadhaar, shall not require positive confirmation in this case.
+The Company shall ensure that the mobile number for Aadhaar authentication is same as the one available with them in the customer's profile, in order to prevent any fraud 2.
+Customers other than in Customers other than individuals: a.
 No change in KYC information: In case of no change in the KYC information of the Legal Entity customer, a self-declaration in this regard shall be obtained from the Legal Entity customer through its email id registered with the Company or through letter from an official authorized by the Legal Entity customer in this regard or through board resolution etc. Further, the Company shall ensure during this process that Beneficial Ownership (BO) information available with them is accurate and shall update the same, if required, to keep it as up-to-date as possible. b.
 Change in KYC information: In case of change in KYC information, the Company shall undertake the KYC process equivalent to that applicable for on-boarding a new Legal Entity customer.